happeo/widget-sdk/README.md

 Note that the editor is a very complex component that requires some knowledge on how it works.
 But here are the most important things to know:

-- You should attach a ref to the editor, for example `ref={editorRef}`.
+- When adding callback functions, the editor will provide `this`, but you need to use a named function.
+So no `const dada = () => {}`, but `function onContentChanged() {}`.
-- When you want the content of the editor, call `editorRef.current?.getContent();`.
+- When you want the content of the editor, call `this.el.getContent();`.
-- If you want to clear the editor, call `editorRef.current?.clearContent();`.
+- If you want to clear the editor, call `this.el.clearContent();`.
+- If you need to access the editor before you get it through a callback.
+Attach a ref to the parent node and find it via `editorParent.current.querySelector(".fr-element")`.
-- Focusing on editor can be done with `editorRef.current.setFocus()`.
+- Focusing on editor can be done with `editor.setFocus()`.
 Note that the init takes a couple of milliseconds.
 - Full list of methods can be found at [Froala editor's website](https://froala.com/wysiwyg-editor/docs/methods/).

 **Props:**